rlugojr/linkurious-enterprise-manual/Administrating/Disclosure_settings.md

 ## Change the list of disclosed properties

-There is a list of the properties that are disclosed and a list of the properties that are undisclosed.
-Simply move the properties from one list to the other to change their status.
+The list of undisclosed is on the left side of the screen.
+The list of disclosed properties is on the right side of the screen.
+Move properties from one list to the other to change their status.

-I want to avoid my users seeing the ```category``` property.
+For instance, we want to avoid users to access the ```category``` property of nodes.

 ![the category property is disclosed](https://dl.dropboxusercontent.com/s/piuu9duoefvc4f0/106.png?dl=0)

-Use the checkbox to select the ```category``` property.
-Cick on the left arrow.
+Select the ```category``` property.
+Click on the left arrow to move it to the list of undisclosed properties.

 ![the category property is disclosed](https://dl.dropboxusercontent.com/s/680zesrr7owomi9/107.png?dl=0)

-Hit ```Apply```.
-The ```category``` property will not show up in the interface of the users.
+Click on ```Apply```.
+The ```category``` property will not show up in visualizations.
+You need to index data again to remove it from search results.

 ![the category property is disclosed](https://dl.dropboxusercontent.com/s/ztcofiz237mpjku/108.png?dl=0)

-With the same interface, you can choose which properties of the edges you want to disclose or not.
+The same process applies for relationship properties.